-First of all, uncheck the option “Use colors from system theme” that meant to instruct the Ubuntu terminal to use the default colors.
+First of all, uncheck the option “Use colors from system theme” which is meant to instruct the Ubuntu terminal to use the default colors.

-Now go to “Built-in schemes“, from where either you can choose the pre-defined color combination of text and background such as Black on light yellow, Black on white, Gray on black, Green on black, White on black, Solarized light, Solarized dar or custom.
-The Custom option allows to choose the color of your choice for background and Text in Ubuntu terminal.
+Now go to “Built-in schemes“, from where either you can choose the pre-defined color combination of text and background such as Black on light yellow, Black on white, Gray on black, Green on black, White on black, Solarized light, Solarized dar, or custom.
+The Custom option allows choosing the color of your choice for the background and Text in the Ubuntu terminal.

-Step 4: After selecting the Custom color scheme, now, at the front of Default color option you will see two colors one is for Text and other is the background.
+Step 4: After selecting the Custom color scheme, now, at the front of the Default color option you will see two colors one is for Text and the other is for the background.

 To change the Ubuntu terminal background color, click on the color box given just below it.
 As soon as you click on it the “Choose Terminal background Color” window will open.
-From where you can select the predefined colors for Ubuntu terminal background.
+From there you can select the predefined colors for the Ubuntu terminal background.

-To get a more custom colors, click on the ‘+’ icon given just below the custom text as shown in the below screenshot.
+To get a more custom color, click on the ‘+’ icon given just below the custom text as shown in the below screenshot.

 Step 5: When you choose the custom color, a color palette will open, from where choose the custom color via sliding the bar or using the color hexadecimal codes.

 Step 6: In the same way, you can change the Ubuntu terminal text color.